Azmisov/range-group/README.md

 You can use the `FloatNormType` however, albeit with negative performance impact, to normalize to the next representable floating point number.

+**Caution:** The Norm types should not be passed pre-constructed ranges when constructing a RangeGroup.
+For optimization, it is assumed preconstructed ranges are already normalized.
+Pass arguments instead if you wish to have them normalized on creation (see API for options).

 ## Custom Types

 A design choice for the library was to decouple the `Range` and `RangeType` interfaces.
 This allows